Domination When the Stars Are Out: Algorithms to Find Twins and Joins

+If we want to prove an algorithmic decomposition theorem for claw-free graphs, then Theorem~\ref{thm:chudsey-main} suggests that we develop algorithms that find twins and the joins defined in Sect.~\ref{sec:def:joins} in trigraphs.
+Actually, we will see later that we only apply these algorithms to graphs, and so we restrict our attention to graphs instead of trigraphs.
+Moreover, we will see later that we do not need an algorithm to find a hex-join in a graph.
+Therefore, in this section, we propose algorithms to find twins, proper W-joins, $0$-joins, (pseudo-) $1$-joins, and (pseudo-/generalized) $2$-joins in graphs in polynomial time.

-We propose algorithms to find $0$-joins, (pseudo-) $1$-joins, and (pseudo-/generalized) $2$-joins in polynomial time.
-We should note that in the literature, $1$-joins and $2$-joins are usually defined in a different manner than as they were defined here (see \eg\cite{CornuejolsC1985,Dahlhaus2004,CharbitMR2010,CharbitHTV2010}).
-On claw-free graphs however, they might be more closely related, which could lead to faster algorithms for finding these joins.
-For the current version of this paper, it is most important that we have polynomial-time algorithms for finding these joins, which we included below.
-We emphasize that on general graphs, the definitions of the different types of joins used in this paper and those found in the literature diverge, which lead us to studying them separately.
-The algorithms were obtained independently from the literature results.
-Moreover, our algorithms work on general graphs, and thus may be of independent interest.
+We observe here that in the literature $1$-joins and $2$-joins are usually defined in a different manner than they were defined in this paper, and several fast, polynomial-time algorithms are known to find these alternate $1$- and $2$-joins (see \eg\cite{CornuejolsC1985,Dahlhaus2004,CharbitMR2010,CharbitHTV2010}).
+It is not difficult to show that on claw-free graphs that do not admit twins and have a stable set of size at least five the alternate definitions of $1$- and $2$-joins coincide with those defined in this paper.
+Under these conditions we can thus use the fast algorithms available in the literature.
+However, we emphasize that on general (claw-free) graphs, the alternate definitions diverge from those in our paper, which led us to study them separately.
+Our algorithms work on general graphs, and thus may be of independent interest.